Obtaining long-term disability insurance for doctors is absolutely critical to the financial health of a physician.

 Many of you reading this may assume you have enough coverage through your group disability insurance through your hospital.
 The group coverage can provide some benefits, but it is severely limited when it comes to replacing your physician’s income.

 With today’s long-term disability policies, you can tailor them to your specialty and income requirements.

-The second most important aspect of your LTDI policy is to make sure it’s written with the Own Occupation language.
+Another important aspect of your LTDI policy is to make sure it’s written in the Own Occupation language.
 Most personal long-term policies are written in this language, but confirm with your agent this is what you’re selecting.